Mc-Zen/tiptoe/README.md

 The combined marks are automatically lined up one after the other; always the next one where the previous one ended.
-In order to introduce or increase the space between two marks, you may use length values (like `10pt`) or even better ratios (which are measured relative to the line thickness of the curve).
-Negative values are allowed!
+In order to introduce or increase space between two marks, you may use `length` values (like `10pt`) or even better `ratio` values (which are measured relative to the line thickness of the curve).
+Negative values are also allowed!